haiwera-silk-cd/magento-devdocs/guides/v2.2/ui_comp_guide/howto/new_component_declaration.md

 </form>
 {%endhighlight%}

-The custom component we create extends Select, and is also a simple component (does not have child components), so we use the `<component>` element for its declaration.
+The custom component we create extends Select, and is also a simple component (does not have child 组件), so we use the `<component>` element for its declaration.
 To add the declaration, we need to create the `customer_form.xml` file in the custom module, and put it in the same location relative to the module directory as the original `customer_form.xml` resides.
 So the custom form configuration file will be: `<YourVendor_YourModule_dir>/view/base/ui_component/customer_form.xml`.

 We copy the `<field>` configuration, remove the `<select>` node and its configuration, and replace it with `<component>` and its configuration: